Travelfish tips on travel health & safety

 Good sense is also a must for avoiding street crime.
 This includes not being out alone at night if at all possible, not carrying excessive cash or valuables on your person, and using suitable caution when strangers suddenly befriend you on the street.

 While violence is very rare, in situations of heated arguments, you should bear in mind the Asian concept of "face" and the importance of not being seen to "lose face".
-Humiliating locals can, in rare sitautions, bring about a disproportionataly violent response -- you're far better to walk away than drive your opinion home too sharply.
+Humiliating locals can, in rare situations, bring about a disproportionately violent response -- you're far better to walk away than drive your opinion home too sharply.

 Carry a list of emergency contact numbers with you and fill out the emergency contact information section in your passport (if there is one).
 Make a photocopy of the personal information section of your passport and the visa page, and keep it separate from your passport.
 Leave a copy at home too.
 This makes getting a replacement much easier if your passport is lost or stolen.
 Consider registering with your country's embassy while you are in country, if they offer that service, so they'll know how to contact you in case of an emergency.